hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

 ## Copyable masked input

-Contents within the `Masked Input` can be copied with the `Copy Button` boolean property.
-Refer to [copybutton](www.helios.com/copy/copy-button) for usage guidlines.
+The new boolean property allows for toggling the display of a Copy Button on the right side of the MaskedInput.
+When set to `true,` the Copy Button becomes visible, helping users to copy the masked content to their clipboard.
+Refer to the [copybutton](www.helios.com/copy/copy-button) usage guidelines to learn more about copying content.

 ![Masked input with a copy button](/assets/components/form/masked-input/masked-input-has-copy-button.png)